droqen/gabs-get-well-garden/docs/api.md

 * `vibe.get_gem() == 1` (1 point from `A`)
 * `vibe.get_guts() == 60`

-right-click in-game to see `vibe_nearby` the mouse cursor
+middle-click in-game to see `vibe_nearby` the mouse cursor

 ## vibiest_dir